 Step-free access will also be available from:

-South Kensington station is a listed heritage site and a gateway to one of the capital's best-known cultural quarters and popular tourist destinations.
-It is one of the busiest stations on our network - about 34 million pass through each year.
+South Kensington station is a listed heritage site and a gateway to one of the Capital's best-known cultural quarters and popular tourist destinations.
+It is one of the busiest stations on our network - about 34 million customers pass through each year.

-Since 2015 we've been talking with the local community - residents as well as community groups, cultural institutions and the Royal Borough of Kensington and Chelsea - about plans to upgrade the station, and about development opportunities in and around the station.
+Since 2015 we've been talking with the local community - residents as well as community groups, cultural institutions and RBKC - about plans to upgrade the station, and about development opportunities in and around the station.
 Our discussions have helped to shape and develop our proposals.